Natural hazards

 Update to coastal hazard maps (nrc.govt.nz)

-The Coastal Hazards mapping in the District Plan is proposed to be updated to reflect the Northland Regional Council information as part of the proposed Natural Hazards Plan Change.
+The Coastal Hazards mapping in the District Plan is proposed to be updated to reflect the Northland Regional Council information as part of the Natural Hazards Plan Change.

 Coastal hazard reports